Public health

 B. Disease prevention and health promotion

-Prevention activities in the EU encompass a wide range of areas, including initiatives against cancer, communicable and non-communicable diseases (NCDs), vaccination and combating antimicrobial resistance (AMR).
+Prevention activities in the EU encompass a wide range of areas, including initiatives against cancer, communicable and non-communicable diseases (NCDs), on vaccination and combating antimicrobial resistance (AMR).

-C. Societal changes, demographic transition
+C. Societal changes and demographic transition

 The 2023 Commission Report on Demographic Change explores challenges arising from ageing, population decline and reduced numbers of working-age individuals.
 Addressing the EU’s ageing population, ensuring a high quality of life in old age and sustainable healthcare systems are key challenges.
-In 2020, the WHO launched the Decade of Healthy Ageing, and in this context, the Commission published a green paper on ageing in January 2021.
+In 2020, the WHO launched the Decade of Healthy Ageing, and the Commission published a green paper on ageing in January 2021.
+Along with that, the Commission adopted a Communication on ‘Demographic change in Europe: a toolbox for action’ that lists EU instruments available to Member States to manage the demographic change in the EU.

 D. Medicines (2.2.5)

 A medicinal product (medicine) is a substance or combination of substances that is used for the treatment or prevention of diseases in human beings.
 Directive 2001/83/EC and Regulation (EC) No 726/2004 lay down the requirements and procedures for marketing authorisation, as well as the rules for monitoring authorised products.
 Regulation (EU) 2019/1243 brought changes to this legislation, implementing particular actions aimed at guaranteeing the accessibility of medications and handling shortages across the EU.
-The EMA is responsible for facilitating development of medicines, evaluating marketing authorisations, monitoring the safety of medicines and providing information to healthcare professionals.
-Clinical trials investigate the effectiveness and safety of medicines in humans.
-Regulation (EU) No 536/2014, which took effect in January 2022, established harmonised rules for the authorisation and conduct of clinical trials in the EU.

 E. eHealth